amathislab/DeepDraw/readMe.md

 # Contrasting action and posture coding with hierarchical deep neural network models of proprioception

-This repository contains code for the manuscript ["Contrasting action and posture coding with hierarchical deep neural network models of proprioception"](https://www.biorxiv.org/content/10.1101/2020.05.06.081372v3), by Kai J Sandbrink*, Pranav Mamidanna*, Claudio Michaelis, Matthias Bethge, Mackenzie W Mathis** and Alexander Mathis**.
+This repository contains code for the manuscript ["Contrasting action and posture coding with hierarchical deep neural network models of proprioception"](https://elifesciences.org/articles/81499), by Kai J Sandbrink*, Pranav Mamidanna*, Claudio Michaelis, Matthias Bethge, Mackenzie W Mathis** and Alexander Mathis** eLife 2023.
+A preprint was available since [2020](https://www.biorxiv.org/content/10.1101/2020.05.06.081372v1).

 Highlights of the paper: